-- A bachelor's degree from a regionally accredited college or university - Students who have not yet completed a bachelor's degree may be accepted to the program on the condition that they complete their bachelor's degree prior to the start of the Master's program. - Applicants with a degree in a language other than English must provide acceptable TOEFL scores. - 3.0 GPA within the last 45 units prior to graduation and all core courses for their undergraduate degree. - Demonstration of maturity and a desire to help heal a hurting world through a Christ-centered approach within the mental health field. - Official transcripts - A letter of personal statement of faith and interest in counseling - 3 letters of recommendation (at least one from faculty and one from a work supervisor) - Interview with the department faculty
+- A bachelor's degree from a regionally accredited college or university - Students who have not yet completed a bachelor's degree may be accepted to the program on the condition that they complete their bachelor's degree prior to the start of the Master's program. - Acceptable TOEFL scores for applicants with a degree in a language other than English. - 3.0 GPA within the last 45 units prior to graduation and all core courses for their undergraduate degree. - An ability to demonstrate maturity and a desire to help heal a hurting world through a Christ-centered approach within the mental health field. - Official transcripts - A letter of personal statement of faith and interest in counseling - 3 letters of recommendation (at least one from faculty and one from a work supervisor) - An interview with the department faculty